ocaml-ppx/ppx_deriving_yojson/README.md

 [["A"],["B",42],["C",42,"foo"]]
 ```

-Objects are deserialized strictly; that is, all keys in the object have to correspond to fields of the record.
+By default, objects are deserialized strictly; that is, all keys in the object have to correspond to fields of the record.
+Passing `strict = false` as an option to the deriver  (i.e. `[@@deriving yojson { strict = false }]`) changes the behavior to ignore any unknown fields.

 ### Options